LocalJoost/LocalJoost.github.io/_posts/2022-03-12-Make-a-3D-HoloLens-app-launcher-appear-above-the-launcher-controls.markdown

 ![](/assets/2022-03-12-Make-a-3D-HoloLens-app-launcher-appear-above-the-launcher-controls/new.png)

-And then it will show this and you are done.
+And then it will show this, and you are done.
 You don't have to change any material settings, as the cube is so small you won't see in anyway.

 ![](/assets/2022-03-12-Make-a-3D-HoloLens-app-launcher-appear-above-the-launcher-controls/material.png)